janfuhrer/podsalsa/SECURITY.md

 ### Verify signature of container image

-The container images are additionaly signed with Cosign.
+The container images are additionally signed with cosign.
 The signature can be verified with the `cosign` binary.
 **Important**: only the multi-arch image is signed, not the individual platform images.

 ```bash